Complete Guide to a Child Development Degree Online

 Although master's graduates won't be able to pursue a career as a child psychologist until after they complete a doctoral program, they will be eligible to apply for counseling licensure in many states.
 State counseling licensure generally requires completing a master's degree and many hours of fieldwork training in addition to passing a nationally administered exam.
 Licensed counselors may work with children in schools and in other counseling settings but cannot provide medical advice or dispense medication.
 Some counselors open their own practices and specialize in a specific facet of child psychology, like learning disabilities or grief counseling.

-The Doctor of Philosophy (PhD) and Doctor of Psychology (PsyD) programs in child psychology are intensive, research-based degrees that prepare graduates for a career as a licensed child psychologist or professor.
+The Doctor of Philosophy (PhD) and Doctor of Psychology (PsyD) programs in child development and psychology are intensive, research-based degrees that prepare graduates for a career as a licensed child psychologist or professor.
 The PhD includes training in psychology research as well as professional practice, while the PsyD focuses more on professional psychology practice.
 Courses in the programs discuss interviewing patients, assessing their problems, and coming up with treatment plans.
 Students spend a significant amount of time in a clinical internship working under a licensed psychologist.

 Depending on the doctorate program, applicants must have a master's degree, along with previous foundational coursework in psychology and statistics.
 Prior experience conducting research projects may be just as important as prior education.
 Students may spend between three and six years completing their degree, with the latter years of the degree focused on conducting a research project and writing a dissertation.
 Students will defend their thesis conclusion before a panel of professors and/or professionals.
 Most doctoral programs in child psychology also require a year of clinical work after the student's dissertation is complete.
 The doctoral degree is the minimum educational requirement for licensure as a clinical psychologist across most of the United States.